 Try not to assign complicated and hard tasks for your kids!
 Give your children age-appropriate tasks!
 Toddlers can help you arranging your socks, children would like to organize the items by colors or patterns.
 When your kids reach an older age, encourage them to make their bed every morning or cleaning the dust on their desk.
 Let them contribute to the household weekly activities by taking them to your next trip to the grocery shopping.
 Involve them into the decision-making by allowing them to suggest new recipes for dinner!

 Teaching how to organize oneself should begin in your kids’ room.
 Make sure that your children room has enough space for the storage of the toys and boxes.
 This will allow them to arrange their things easily and quickly.
 At least, their toys won’t be hanging around the room and the dolls would have a place to sleep at night.
 Make sure to purchase easy-to-carry boxes; after all your children are still too young to carry, lift or move big and heavy boxes from the shelves.
 Similarly to kindergarten, you can also assign a theme for each corner of the room.
 For instance, reading and cozy corner, a dress up area and the middle can be the playground!

-Now that we offered you 5 tricks to get your kids to clean up after themselves, follow and apply them to get them part of the cleaning process!
+Now that we offered you 5 tricks to get your kids to clean up after themselves, follow and apply these to get them part of the cleaning process!
 We can’t deny that it can be challenging sometimes to keep things neat, clean, and orderly when you’ve got young children at home.
-If you’re having hard time to clean your house, we will always have your back!
-Simply ask for a helpling hand and our cleaners will sort out the cleaning!
+If you’re having a hard time to clean your house, we will always have your back!
+Simply ask for a cleaning service in Dubai and our part time maids will sort out the cleaning!